-Compared to the rest of the Washington D.C. market, the Eisenhower East - Carlyle District submarket has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Eisenhower East - Carlyle District region has greater rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 5 listings have come on the market, which means office spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 5 listings have come on the market, which means leases might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 160% of the office spaces in the Eisenhower East - Carlyle District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,280 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are approximately 6 stories.
-Most buildings in this market were built in 1997 and are Class A.
+Even though the median size is 8,020 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are close to 6 stories.
+Most buildings in this area were built in 1999 and are Class A.

 A large portion of this area is residential, but there's plenty of office_space.
 Public administration is the dominant industry in this region.
 Commute by walking is the most popular way to get to work amongst Eisenhower East - Carlyle District occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.